Mahdy-gribkov/Atlas/README.md

 # 🌍 Travel AI Agent

-A **privacy-first, free, and intelligent travel planning assistant** powered by local AI and free APIs.
+A **privacy-first, free, and intelligent travel planning assistant** built with LangChain and local AI models.
 No data leaves your device, no API costs, complete privacy.

 ## ✨ Features